What Is a Startup Pitch Deck?

 Lean Pitch Deck

 The lean pitch deck is your elevator pitch.
-It's an abbreviated version of the deck you would present if you had an hour of your audience's time.
-The deck should be about four to five slides in total and contains only the most pertinent information that investors would need to walk away with.
+It's an abbreviated version of the pitch deck you would present if you had an hour of your audience's time.
+The deck should be about four to five slides in total and contain only the most pertinent information that potential investors would need to walk away with.

 There's a good chance that the aim of a lean pitch deck presentation is going to be securing another meeting — this is a process.
-You want your audience to walk away with their interest sufficiently piqued, their most important questions answered, and just enough left on the table for a follow-up meeting to be essential.
+You want your audience to walk away with their interest sufficiently piqued, their most important questions about your business idea answered, and just enough left on the table for a follow-up meeting to be essential.